gregives/gregives.co.uk/contents/about.md

 Hi there, I'm Greg Ives!
-I'm in my final year at the University of Sheffield, studying a masters in Computer Science.
+I'm a developer, currently working on web stuff at [Capital One](https://capitalone.co.uk/).
 I love making things which work well, look good and are easy-to-use for everyone.

-I have a lot of experience building performant and accessible websites.
-Recently, I have been taking a look at JAMstack --- this website is statically generated using Nuxt.
-I am an avid hackathoner, attending hackathons across Europe and organising [HackSheffield](https://hacksheffield.co) for the past three years.
-I am a strong believer that you can learn just as much in your spare time as in education, most of my knowledge has come from hackathons and my side projects.

-Last summer I worked as an intern at [FinancialForce](https://financialforce.com), working on the #1 Professional Services Automation app on the Salesforce platform.
-I volunteer as Lead Instructor for [Code First: Girls](https://codefirstgirls.org.uk), teaching young women and non-binary people to build their first website.
-I am also a teaching assistant at the University of Sheffield, having taught the first-year _Devices & Networks_, _Java Programming_ and _An Introduction to Software Engineering_ modules in Computer Science labs.

-I'm very excited to be joining [Capital One](https://capitalone.co.uk/) next year as a Software Development Engineer!
+I recently graduated from the University of Sheffield with a master's degree in Computer Science.
+I became involved in [HackSheffield](https://hacksheffield.co), organising the hackathon for three years and attending hackathons across Europe.
+Whilst at university, I interned at [FinancialForce](https://www.financialforce.com/) and volunteered as a Lead Instructor for [Code First: Girls](https://codefirstgirls.org.uk/).

+Here is an incomplete list of some technologies I work with:

+- React with [Next.js](https://nextjs.org/) and either [Styled Components](https://styled-components.com/) or [Tailwind](https://tailwindcss.com/)
+- Vue with [Nuxt.js](https://nuxtjs.org/) and SCSS
+- [Eleventy](https://11ty.dev/) with some HTML, CSS and a sprinkle of JavaScript

+When I'm not staring at my computer, I like to get outside for a walk, run or bike ride.
+I also enjoy playing the trumpet!